japila-books/apache-spark-internals/docs/local/LocalSchedulerBackend.md

 = LocalSchedulerBackend

-LocalSchedulerBackend is a <<../SchedulerBackend.adoc#, SchedulerBackend>> and an xref:executor:ExecutorBackend.adoc[] for the <<spark-local.adoc#, Spark local>>.
+LocalSchedulerBackend is a <<../SchedulerBackend.md#, SchedulerBackend>> and an executor:ExecutorBackend.md[] for the <<spark-local.md#, Spark local>>.

-LocalSchedulerBackend is <<creating-instance, created>> when `SparkContext` is requested to xref:ROOT:SparkContext.adoc#createTaskScheduler[create the SchedulerBackend with the TaskScheduler] for the following master URLs:
+LocalSchedulerBackend is <<creating-instance, created>> when `SparkContext` is requested to ROOT:SparkContext.md#createTaskScheduler[create the SchedulerBackend with the TaskScheduler] for the following master URLs:

 * *local* (with exactly <<totalCores, 1 CPU core>>)